cvedovini/better-image-credits/readme.txt

 == Changelog ==

+= Version 1.5.1 =
+- Fixed wrong hook used to initialized the admin part of the plugin causing the cusom fields not to show up or not to save when adding an image from the post editor.

+= Version 1.5 =
+- Added support for a link to the license.

+= Version 1.4 =
+- Added support for custom header and background images.
+- Added a widget to display the credits in footer or sidebars.

 = Version 1.3 =
 - Improved the support for the overlay display option
 - Added templating for the individual credits
 - Added a license field
 - Simplified and moved around some code
+- Added support for image galleries

 = Version 1.2 =
 - Added Italian and Serbian translations